 This is sometimes referred to in the industry as a WASA – a Wax Anti Settling Agent.
 When those wax crystals appear, they float around in the fuel.
 But if they get big and heavy enough, they can start settling out and collecting onto surfaces (including the surfaces inside the fuel filter).
 A wax anti-settling agent is used to keep those crystals from settling out of the fuel, which helps extend the time you have before you get filter plugging problems.

 Petroleum chemists can come up with some ingenious ideas sometimes.
 The whole diesel fuel gelling issue has been known in the industry for decades.
-At some point, petroleum chemists were able to design special treatments called Wax Modifiers.
-They act on the wax crystals when they appear on the fuel and change their shape in ways that make it less likely for them to stick together, get bigger, and cause filter plugging problems.
+At some point, petroleum chemists could design special treatments called Wax Modifiers.
+They act on the wax crystals when they appear on the fuel and change their shape in ways that make it less likely for them to stick together, get bigger, and cause filter-plugging problems.

 If you’re going to be running diesel fuel this winter in temperatures that may get below, say, 25 degrees, it’s a good idea to have a quality cold flow improver on hand.
 Put it into the fuel before the temperatures reach the problem point.
 That’s your best chance to avoid the severe inconvenience of diesel fuel gelling this winter.